suzannepk/power_outages_DME/README.md

 ## Teeing up the Problem

 In June of 2016, a heatwave swept across the SW United States, causing severe loads on the power grid, and leading to large number of power outages across several counties.
-We are going to be exploring correlations between temperature and power outages, and the level of exposure these effects have on medically vulnerable populations.
+We are going to be exploring correlations between temperature and power outages, and the level of exposure these effects have on populations who depend on power for thier medical devices.

-Energy justice in the United States means making sure that people have access to energy and are also not being charged disproportionately for the basic energy services that are standardly provided.
-An energy burden is the fraction of a person’s income that goes toward paying for their electrical power.
-For populations that are medically vulnerable - reliant on medication or medical equipment for day to day life, their energy burden is higher due to the additional costs in maintaining medical care cutting into available income to pay for power.
-The populations that are reliant on electrically dependent medical equipment (DMEs) are also especially vulnerable during power loss as there is an immediate risk to health to these populations.
+Energy security in the United States means ensuring that people have consistent and dependable access to electricity, especially when it is critical to their health.
+For individuals who rely on electrically powered medical equipment (DMEs) or refrigeration for medications, uninterrupted power is essential.

 The ability to effectively respond to and facilitate the restoration of energy systems during disasters relies on the ability of local and federal agencies and first responders to have timely, accurate, and actionable information about the status and potential impacts of energy sector disruptions.
 The US Department of Energy (DOE) provides information about these disruptions via its Environment for Analysis of Geo-Located Energy Information (EAGLE-I) system run by Oak Ridge National Laboratory.
 EAGLE-I provides capabilities for monitoring energy infrastructure assets, reporting energy outages, and displaying potential threats to energy infrastructure, and coordinating emergency response and recovery.